Buckley On Sobran

 Transcript

 01 — Intro.
 And Radio Derb is on the air!
-Greetings, listeners, from your tenebrously genial host John Derbyshire, bringing you news of the hour seasoned with conservatism, nationalism, and pessimism.
+Greetings, listeners.
+This is your feebly genial host John Derbyshire with our weekly survey of the passing scene.